 Denny Kim, Director.
 Mr. Kim has served as a member of our Board of Directors since 2020.
-Mr. Kim brings over 15 years of financial experience to the Board of Directors.
-Mr. Kim is the Chief Executive Officer and member of the board of directors of Whale Point Acquisition Corp. and Founder of Whale Point Capital LLC, a private investment firm focused exclusively on the financial services & FinTech industries since 2022.
-Mr. Kim is also Managing Principal of 7911 Partners, a private investment and advisory firm he founded in 2019.
+Mr. Kim brings over 20 years of financial experience to the Board of Directors.
+Mr. Kim is the Founder of Whale Point Capital, a private investment firm focused exclusively on the financial services & FinTech industries and Managing Principal of 7911 Partners, a private investment and advisory firm he founded in 2019.
 Previously, Mr. Kim was a senior investment professional and Investment Committee Member at WL Ross & Co., a private equity firm founded by former U.S. Commerce Secretary Wilbur L. Ross, where he specialized in financial services investments from 2010-2018.
 Prior to WL Ross & Co., Mr. Kim worked at J.C.
 Flowers & Co., a private equity firm dedicated to investing globally in the financial services industry.
 Mr. Kim began his career at Credit Suisse First Boston's Investment Banking Division, where he advised on mergers, acquisitions and capital raising initiatives for financial institutions.
 Mr. Kim previously served as a member of the board of directors of Talmer Bancorp, Inc., a board observer at Sun Bancorp, Inc. and Advisor at Gemspring Capital.
 Mr. Kim earned a Bachelor of Arts degree from Northwestern University and an MBA from Tuck School of Business at Dartmouth.